Slew of rapidly intensifying hurricanes portends trouble in a warming world

 Plummeting air pressure and stronger winds mean a higher potential for disaster

-It’s one thing to read about these trends, and another to see them play out in the real world over and over again.
+It’s one thing to read about these trends and another to see them play out in the real world over and over again.

 There were several storms this season that went through nearly continuous periods of rapid intensification lasting longer than a day, Lillo said.
 For example, Hurricane Delta, which struck Louisiana in early October, and Hurricane Eta, the first of two unprecedented back-to-back Category 4 landfalls in Nicaragua, both had winds increase by 105 mph in 36 hours.

-Before 2020, Lillo only found four other storms since 1851 that achieved such a feat of rapid strengthening, including storms that are notorious to hurricane history buffs and those living along the Gulf Coast and in Florida: The Labor Day Hurricane of 1935, Andrew in 1992, Wilma in 2005 and Felix in 2007.
+Before 2020, Lillo found only four other storms since 1851 that achieved such a feat of rapid strengthening, including storms that are notorious to hurricane history buffs and those living along the Gulf Coast and in Florida: The Labor Day Hurricane of 1935, Andrew in 1992, Wilma in 2005 and Felix in 2007.

-This year also had three storms that intensified by 100 mph in 36 hours, something Lillo says only previously happened with eight storms.
+This year also had three storms that intensified by 100 mph in 36 hours, something Lillo says previously happened with only eight storms.

 There’s another definition that captures how quickly a storm is growing more fierce, this one concerning the minimum air pressure reading in the storm.
 In general, the lower the pressure, the stronger the storm.
-Rapid deepening is defined as precipitous falls in atmospheric pressure of 42 millibars in 24 hours, and this has only occurred with 23 Atlantic storms since 1979, when reliable air pressure records began.
+Rapid deepening is defined as precipitous falls in atmospheric pressure of 42 millibars in 24 hours, and this has occurred with only 23 Atlantic storms since 1979, when reliable air pressure records began.

-Yet 2020 had the most storms of any year to meet or beat the threshold, including: Hurricanes Laura, Delta, Eta and Iota, Lillo said.
+Yet 2020 had the most storms of any year to meet or beat the threshold, including Hurricanes Laura, Delta, Eta and Iota, Lillo said.

 Gabe Vecchi, a climate scientist at Princeton University, said that while these statistics may come across as “kind of abstract,” they convey a troubling message.
 “These are the types of events … that are hard to predict on a weather time scale and leave people with little time to react … which can be extremely dangerous,” he wrote in an email.